BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 ![amplicon_coverage](../docs/images/amplicon_coverage.png)

-Then you have a summary of the most important metrics in the analysis, that we will see later in the stastics results:
+Then you have a summary of the most important metrics in the analysis, that we will see later in the statistics results:

 ![multiqc2](../docs/images/multiqc_2.png)